Mourning the missing in Israel's 'cemeteries of numbers'

 The tinny loudspeakers of local mosques blared the news: Mohammed Abu Ghanam had been killed.
 His friends bore him on their shoulders, storming uphill towards the neighbourhood cemetery where a grave had already been opened.

-Moments earlier on 21 July 2017, Israeli forces had raided al-Maqassed hospital on Jerusalem's Mount of Olives in search of 19-year-old Abu Ghanem, who lay dying after being shot in a protest at Al-Aqsa mosque.
+Moments earlier on 21 July 2017, Israeli forces had raided al-Maqassed hospital on Jerusalem's Mount of Olives in search of 19-year-old Abu Ghanem, who lay dying after being shot in a protest against restrictions at Al-Aqsa mosque.
 His neighbours smuggled his body through the back of the hospital and over a wall, skirting the Israeli cordon to sneak him back up the other side of the hill.

 As they lowered him into the grave, tear gas canisters hissed in the air, but Israeli police ventured no further inside, deciding to give up their chase.
 Abu Ghanam's friends had won the race to bury him before Israeli forces could confiscate his body.